 How much time do I need to offer?

-This is up to you and depends on what you would like to do.
-Many of our roles are flexible and you will always get the opportunity to discuss how much you want to be involved before you start.
+It’s up to you and depends on what you would like to do.
+Many of our volunteering roles are flexible and we’re happy to discuss with you how much you want to be involved.

-- Retail Assistants – Do you like meeting new people?
-We need volunteers in our 10 charity shops to help us raise vital funds to support our work.
+- Retail Assistant – Do you like meeting new people or want to gain key work skills?
+We need volunteers in our 11 charity shops to help us raise vital funds to support our work.

-- Family Support – Our Family Support Service helps children and family members cope when a parent or close relative is diagnosed with cancer.
+- Family Support Volunteer – Our Family Support Service helps children and family members cope when a parent or close relative gets cancer.
 You can help us organise games and activities or provide more specialist support for bereaved children and young people.